- JOIN NFCAR

 Every two years CT Real Estate Brokers and Agents must complete twelve (12) hours of continuing education to renew their CT real estate license.
 The 12 hours includes mandatory and elective courses.

-For this cycle the 2 mandatory courses are: CT Real Estate Law Review and Fair Housing 1 & 2 (Mandatory 2018-20)
+For this cycle the 2 mandatory courses are: Real Estate Law for Brokers and Salesperson AND Understanding and Preventing Bias in Real Estate (Mandatory 2020-22)

 Real Estate Brokers must complete their CE requirements by March 31.